adrianocastro189/multi-targets/README.md

 #### 2024.05.28 - version 1.3.1

-* The target frame button now has a better visual representation, less intrusive
+* The target frame button now has a better, less intrusive visual representation

 ### 2024.05.23 - version 1.3.0